Special routes of U.S. Route 50: Sacramento business loop

 U.S. Route 50 Business (US 50 Bus.) was a business route of US 50 in Sacramento, California.

 California alternate route

 U.S. Route 50 Alternate (US 50 Alt.) was an alternate route of US 50 in the U.S. state of California.
-The route is used as a detour around flooding in the American River canyon, which the main route of US 50 uses to scale the Sierra Nevada.
+The route was used as a detour around flooding in the American River canyon, which the main route of US 50 uses to scale the Sierra Nevada.
 It has been activated and deactivated on multiple occasions and concealed signs have been permanently installed so the route can be reactivated as needed.
 The route has never been officially approved by AASHTO.
 The route follows a local road called Mormon Emigrant Trail from Sly Park up a ridge to eventually connect with California State Route 88 over Carson Pass, using a small portion of California State Route 89 over Luther Pass to reconnect with US 50 near South Lake Tahoe.